 Date Explanations of amendments 10.03.2021 Initial document created.
 01.01.2023 Update following the entry into force of the Commission Delegated Regulation (EU) 2022/1288 of 6 April 2022 supplementing Regulation (EU) 2019/2088 of the European Parliament and of the Council with regard to regulatory technical standards specifying the details of the content and presentation of the information in relation to the principle of 'do no significant harm', specifying the content, methodologies and presentation of information in relation to sustainability indicators and adverse sustainability impacts, and the content and presentation of the information in relation to the promotion of environmental or social characteristics and sustainable investment objectives in precontractual documents, on websites and in periodic reports.
 5 May 2023 Update to bring the website disclosures in line with the prospectus of Swiss Life Funds (LUX) and pre- contractual disclosures of Commission Delegated Regulation (EU) 2022/1288 supplementing Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, as amended, of Swiss Life Funds (LUX) - Bond ESG Emerging Markets Sovereigns.
-8 January 2024 Update to bring the website disclosures in line with the latest prospectus of Swiss Life Funds (LUX) and pre-contractual disclosures of Commission Delegated Regulation (EU) 2022/1288 supplementing Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, as amended, of Swiss Life Funds (LUX) - Bond ESG Emerging Markets Sovereigns.
+8 January Update to bring the website disclosures in line with the latest prospectus of Swiss Life Funds (LUX) and 2024 pre-contractual disclosures of Commission Delegated Regulation (EU) 2022/1288 supplementing Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, as amended, of Swiss Life Funds (LUX) - Bond ESG Emerging Markets Sovereigns.
+15 July 2024 Update to bring the website disclosures in line with the latest prospectus of Swiss Life Funds (LUX) and pre-contractual disclosures of Commission Delegated Regulation (EU) 2022/1288 supplementing Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, as amended.

 This is a regulatory document to meet the requirements of the Article 10 of the Sustainable Finance Disclosure Regulation (REGULATION (EU) 2019/2088 - SFDR) of the EU and not a marketing document.
 This document was produced with the greatest of care and to the best knowledge and belief.
 The information provided in this document reflects the actual information on the sub-fund of Swiss Life Funds (LUX).
 The information contained herein is exclusively intended for SFDR disclosure purposes, and should not be considered as an investment advice, investment recommendation, or a solicitation to buy or sell shares of Swiss Life Funds (LUX).
-Prior to any subscription, investors should obtain and carefully read the detailed information on the investment fund contained in all the regulatory documentation for each fund (in particular prospectus, articles of association, periodic reports, PRIIPS KIDS), which serve as the sole applicable legal basis for the purchase of fund shares.
+Prior to any subscription, investors should obtain and carefully read the detailed information on the investment fund contained in all the regulatory documentation for each fund (in particular prospectus, articles of association, periodic reports, PRIIPS KIDs), which serve as the sole applicable legal basis for the purchase of fund shares.
 More information is available at www.swisslife-am.com.
 Source: Swiss Life Asset Managers / ©2022.
 All rights reserved.
 Customer Service: info@swisslife-am.com